Puiseux coefficients and parametric deformation of plane curve singularities: Simple results about Puiseux expansions

-If all $c_2,c_4,c_6,c_8$ and $c_{10}$ remained bounded from above while $s\to 0$ then, on passing to the limit $s=0$, all above terms with $s$ in a positive power would vanish.
-Then, the resulting singularity would be topologically equivalent to $\{x^b-y^3=0\}$, with $b\ge 11$.
+\begin{lemma} If all $c_2,c_4,c_6,c_8$ and $c_{10}$ remain bounded from above while $s\to 0$ then the singularity at $s=0$ has characteristic sequence $(3;b)$ with $b\ge 11$. \end{lemma} \begin{proof} By assumptions, when $s\to 0$, all terms in \eqref{eq:def10III} with $s$ in positive power converge to $0$.
+Hence $y_0$ has order at least $11$. \end{proof}

-In general, some $c_i$'s can diverge to infinity and the limit singularity can be less complicated.